GlideAngle/flare-timing/flare-timing/prod-apps/docs/cross-section.rst

 Crossing Zones and Sectioning Tracks
 ====================================

-For each pilot track, we need to work out which zones have been crossed and then select from these crossings the tagging of each zone.
-Taking into account the timing restriction of the task we can section the times and fixes selecting the subset of these that will be scored.
+For each pilot track, we need to work out which zones have been crossed with ``cross-zone`` and then select from these crossings the tagging of each zone with ``tag-zone``.
+Taking into account the timing restriction of the task we can section the times and fixes selecting the subset of these that will be scored with ``peg-frame``.

 Finding Zone Crossings
 ----------------------